tornqvist/fun-component/restate/README.md

 ### `ctx.restate(next<object>)`

-Restate takes a new state as only argument.
+Takes a new state as only argument.
 It updates the state and issues a rerender with the latest arguments.

 ## FAQ